The MedStar Health—MedStar Georgetown University Hospital/Washington Hospital Center Ophthalmology Residency Program

 In addition to the weekly didactic sessions, the residents participate in many other conferences.
-The annual Lecture Series includes 3 a neuro-ophthalmology invited lecture, an anterior segment symposium, a retina symposium, a low vision symposium, a named lectureship with varying topics every year, and a billing and coding seminar.
+The annual Lecture Series includes a neuro-ophthalmology invited lecture, an Alumni and Resident Research symposium, a retina symposium, a low vision symposium, and a billing and coding seminar.
 Most of these sessions include resident case presentations and discussions and feature prominent speakers from around the country as well as members of the program’s faculty.

 The retina service holds monthly intravenous fluorescein rounds.
 This is a case-based series which covers basic and advanced diagnostic interpretations of retinal fluorescein and indocyanine green (ICG) images.

 In addition to these scheduled conferences in which all of the residents participate, there are formal teaching case presentations at each rotation site, coordinated by the local site director.